-AP Source: Jazz, Gobert agree on $205 million extension
+Gobert signs $205 million, five-year extension with Jazz

-A person with knowledge of the situation said the Utah Jazz and All-Star center Rudy Gobert have agreed on a contract extension that could be worth as much as $205 million over five seasons.

-Gobert’s deal has a player option for the fifth and final season, said the person who spoke to The Associated Press on condition of anonymity Sunday because the Jazz have not announced the signing.
-Gobert and Jazz coach Quin Snyder both confirmed the agreement to ESPN, which first reported the deal.
+Gobert has signed a contract extension with the Jazz, the team said Sunday without divulging terms.
+A person familiar with the negotiations told The Associated Press that the deal is worth $205 million over five years, though Gobert holds an option to end the deal one year early.

+“Rudy’s competitiveness and will to win have been instrumental in watching how he has grown and evolved into an elite player in our league,” Jazz coach Quin Snyder said.
+“He is dedicated to his teammates and to winning here in Utah.”

-The move was announced two days after Ryan Smith was confirmed by the NBA’s board of governors to become the owner of the Jazz, and is the capper to an offseason where Utah committed perhaps as much as $400 million to Gobert and Donovan Mitchell over the five seasons that span from 2021-22 through 2025-26.
-The Jazz signed Mitchell to an extension last month that could reach $195 million over those five years if he makes an All-NBA team this season.
+The move, first reported by ESPN, was announced two days after Ryan Smith was confirmed by the NBA’s board of governors to become the owner of the Jazz, and is the capper to an offseason where Utah committed perhaps as much as $400 million to Gobert and Donovan Mitchell over the five seasons that span from 2021-22 through 2025-26.

+The Jazz signed Mitchell to an extension last month that could reach $195 million over those five years.

+“I’m here to stay, and I’m here to WIN a championship,” Gobert wrote in a letter — he addressed it “Dear Utah” — posted to Twitter on Sunday.
+“I’m here to win with my brothers, I’m here to win with Coach Q and I’m here to win with you, Utah.
+Let’s get it.
+Merci.”

 Gobert is a three-time All-Defensive team player, a two-time NBA Defensive Player of the Year and made the All-Star team last season for the first time.
-The 7-foot-1 native of France has blocked 989 shots in the last six seasons, more than anyone else in the NBA during that span.
+The 7-foot-1 native of France — with a 7-foot-9 wingspan — has blocked 989 shots in the last six seasons, more than anyone else in the NBA during that stretch.

-He averaged 15.1 points and a career-best 13.5 rebounds last season.
+He averaged 15.1 points and a career-best 13.5 rebounds last season and led the NBA in dunks.

+“The impact he’s had on our team, the state of Utah and so many other communities around the world is immeasurable,” Jazz executive vice president of basketball operations Dennis Lindsey said.

 Gobert was the first NBA player to test positive for the coronavirus, getting that result back on March 11 — the test that prompted the NBA to suspend its season that very night and stop games for 4 1/2 months.
 Two days before that test result, before leaving a media session at a pregame shootaround, Gobert touched all the reporters’ tape recorders that were placed before him on a table in an attempt to be funny — and, after it was learned that Mitchell also tested positive, exposed Gobert to criticism that he was not taking the virus seriously.